gvolpe/fts/README.md

 ### Full-text search console app

-In the console app, you can search movies by title.
+In the console app, you can search movies by title (hit `Ctrl + C` to exit).

 ![console-app](img/fts.png)

-Hit `Ctrl + C` to exit.
+**NOTE**: Your terminal needs to support the rendering of emojis and Unicode characters.
+Make sure you have a modern font installed in your system.
+In my case, I use [Alacritty](https://github.com/alacritty/alacritty) and [JetBrainsMono](https://www.jetbrains.com/lp/mono/).

 ### Full-text search GUI app